 Then roll the meat back up like you would cinnamon roll dough.
 Then place in a greased loaf pan.

 Bake in a 375* oven for 1 ½ hours or until middle is done.

 - 1 cup shredded cheddar cheese

 - salt and pepper to taste

-Mix hamburger, bread crumbs, ketchup, egg and liquid smoke together in large bowl.
-Add salt and pepper to taste (I recommend 1 tsp salt and 2 tsp pepper)
+- Mix hamburger, bread crumbs, ketchup, egg and liquid smoke together in large bowl.
+Add salt and pepper to taste (I recommend 1 teaspoon salt and 2 teaspoon pepper)

 - Spread mixture out on lightly greased waxed paper and form into a rectangle